MatthewZMD/.emacs.d/README.md

 (use-package company-tabnine
   :after company company-lsp
   :config
-  ;; Utilize company-tabnine with lsp-mode
+  ;; Integrate company-tabnine with lsp-mode
   (defun company//sort-by-tabnine (candidates)
     (if (or (functionp company-backend)
             (not (and (listp company-backend) (memq 'company-tabnine company-backend))))